 Alopecurus pratensis ‘Aureus’, Yellow Foxtail Grass

-The Foxtails are cool season grasses, blooming in early summer.
-Although they spread by rhyzomes and can be aggressive in some areas, they are generally slow to move.
+The Foxtails are cool-season grasses, blooming in early summer.
+Although they spread by rhizomes and can be aggressive in some areas, they are generally slow to move.
 Maximum height is about 12 inches.
 Extremely hardy.
 USDA Hardiness Zones 4-8

 03 of 10

 Andropogon gerardii, Big Bluestem

 Many grasses in the genus Andropogon are native to North America.
 They are warm season grasses, blooming late in the season.
 A. gerardii is one of the hardier varieties.
 It is the official prairie grass of Illinois.
 The flower stalks grown in 3-pronged branches, giving it its nickname of ‘Turkey Foot’.
 It can easily grow to 8'.
 USDA Hardiness Zones 4-7

 Calamagrostis x acutiflora ‘Karl Foerster’ , Feather Reed Gra